-NOTE 2 - The following example Country element describes US operation for a 80+80 MHz BSS using Table E-4 classes 116, 128 and 130 at a 100 mW limit for 40 MHz. … The Operating Triplet fields for 80 and 80+80 MHz only express BSS operating channel bandwidths rather than specific regulatory permissions so are optional.
+NOTE 2 - The following example Country element describes US operation for a 80+80 MHz BSS using Table E-4 classes 116, 128 and 130 at a 100 mW limit for 40 MHz. … Although the Operating Triplet fields for 80 and 80+80 MHz only express BSS operating channel bandwidths rather than specific regulatory permissions (so are optional)they are included in this example.